danhislop/Projects/README.md

 The primary use is to compare names between the app under audit.  here, audit means determine which users are still with the company (in census) or not (in term list).
 * Input Files
 	* User list under audit - from your application
 		* csv file of Last, First names pulled from the app.
-If no export, names can even be scraped from admin website as with Tableau.
+If no export is avaialble, names can be scraped from admin website and cleaned up into the .csv.
-		* If your names are "full names" then for now, you must first separate into separate .csv columns as last, first.
+		* If your names are "full names" then you must first separate into separate .csv columns as last, first (future improvement).
+See excel formula hint below
 	* Census File and Terminations File.
 Can be either .csv or .xlsx:
 		* EXCEL -Easiest: .xlsx file provided by compliance group: TOP ROW MUST BE COLUMN HEADERS, key column names are "First Name" and "Last Name".
 			You probably need to remove a few blank lines before input.